<style> .ev { opacity: 1 !important; transform: translate(0) !important; } </style>

 Due to their perceived immateriality, autonomous systems built on Artificial Intelligence and Machine Learning are often promoted as resource efficient technologies which help mitigate the unsustainable impacts of the Internet’s rapidly expanding data-driven ecosystem.
 Yet because of their ubiquity and scale, the environmental impacts of hyperscale autonomous systems are intensifying and their sustainable trustworthiness frequently undermined.

 AI and Machine Learning are making more of the key decisions regards the Internet’s energy use and emissions, with less human oversight.
-There is consequently a growing argument that if society is to successfully transition to a digital Net Zero future, we should start to consider these technologies as key mediators that must be actively negotiated with, in the same way that we work to build trust between one another” says Dr Stead.
+There is consequently a growing argument that if society is to successfully transition to a digital Net Zero future, we should start to consider these technologies as key mediators that must be actively negotiated with, in the same way that we work to build trust between one another” says Principal Investigator Dr Stead.

 He said: “The InterNET Zero project provides us with a fantastic opportunity to focus on how the decentralisation of digital systems and energy can have impact for communities across the UK.
-The work will explore how autonomous systems are trusted, explained, and held accountable as they perform a larger role in society.”
+The work explores how autonomous systems are trusted, explained, and held accountable as they perform a larger role in society.”